-The Active Soil Depressurization concept is really quite simple.
-In the lowest level of the home, a four to six inch hole is cored (drilled) into the sub-slab.
-Soil and/or stone is then removed through the cored hole to create a hollow pit.
+1) The concept behind Active Soil Depressurization is straightforward.
+At the lowest level of the home, a four- to six-inch hole is drilled into the sub-slab.
+Soil and/or stone are then extracted through the cored hole to create a hollow pit beneath the foundation.

-Then...a series of PVC pipes are inserted into the drilled hole and are completely sealed as they run vertically alongside the foundation (or interior walls) in order to properly exit the building.
+2) Next, a series of PVC pipes are inserted into the drilled hole and securely sealed, running vertically along the foundation or interior walls to ensure proper venting outside the building."

-The piping will either exit the house at the top of the foundation to the rear exterior of the home (See below...image at left) or it will travel through studded walls or closets and enter an unconditioned space, being the attic (See below...image at right).
-A fan is then installed in series with this piping and will penetrate the roof sheathing and terminate above your roof line.
+3. The piping will either exit the house at the top of the foundation, extending to the rear exterior of the home (see image on the left), or it may travel through studded walls or closets to reach an unconditioned space, such as the attic (see image on the right).
+A fan is then installed in series with the piping, penetrating the roof sheathing and terminating above the roofline.

-When this fan is activated it will create a vacuum beneath the slab and draw radon-laden soil gas through the piping and this air gets exhausted to the exterior of the house in a safe manner (according to the EPA Requirements).
-All radon entry points will then be permanently sealed, and post testing will be performed to ensure that the newly installed mitigation system is drawing only the gases beneath the concrete slab.
+When activated, this fan creates a vacuum beneath the slab, drawing radon-laden soil gas through the piping and safely exhausting it outside the home as per EPA guidelines.
+All radon entry points are then permanently sealed, and post-installation testing is conducted to verify that the mitigation system is effectively drawing only the gases from beneath the concrete slab.

-This type of radon mitigation system will contain a monitoring vial called a manometer (See image below).
-It is your responsibility to check the manometer on a periodic basis.
-The manometer is a pressure gauge mounted on the pipe to determine if the system is operating properly and the fan is performing as intended.
-The manometer should never read zero (when both liquid lines are equal to each other), this indicates that the fan is not pulling air through the pipe.
-You should always see these liquid lines offset which indicates that radon fan is properly drawing air from under the slab.
+This type of radon mitigation system includes a monitoring device known as a manometer (see image below).
+It is your responsibility to periodically check the manometer.
+The manometer is a pressure gauge mounted on the pipe to assess whether the system is functioning properly and the fan is operating as intended.
+The manometer should never read zero, which occurs when both liquid lines are equal, as this indicates that the fan is not drawing air through the pipe.
+You should always observe an offset between the liquid lines, which signals that the radon fan is effectively pulling air from beneath the slab.

 MANOMETER

-The cost of an Active Soil Depressurization system is approximately $1,200 to $2,000.
-The price will vary according to the home's design, size, foundation, construction materials and the local climate.
-Part of the mitigation cost can depend upon what is required to conceal the system and maintain the aesthetic value of the home.
-For example, a retrofit system routed outside the house can reduce radon quite well, but it may not be as visually pleasing.
-The ASD system will lower radon levels 99.9% of the time.
+The cost of an Active Soil Depressurization (ASD) system typically ranges from $1,200 to $2,000.
+This price can vary depending on factors such as the home's design, size, foundation, construction materials, and local climate.
+Additional costs may arise based on the need to conceal the system and maintain the home's aesthetic appeal.
+For instance, a retrofit system routed outside the house may effectively reduce radon levels, but it may not be as visually appealing.
+Overall, the ASD system is successful in lowering radon levels in approximately 99.9% of cases.

 Radon Mitigation in new Construction (SSD)